-While some may not care for the event that is also know as the "Underwear Olympics," those participating are completely aware of what's at stake.
+While some may not care for the event that is also known as the "Underwear Olympics," those participating are completely aware of what's at stake.
 Drills such as the 40-yard dash, bench press, vertical jump, broad jump, cone drills, Wonderlic and BOD Pod tests are just part of the lengthy and exhaustive process these players are about to embark on as they seek to fulfill their dream of playing in the NFL.

 So which players aced their opening interviews by opening eyes at the Combine?
 Here are 10 workout warriors who impressed those holding the stopwatches, measuring tapes and clipboards.